 Consumer bias is revealed when they overestimate their immunity from marketing influences.
 By attributing their purchase decisions to rational thinking rather than the influence of brands and advertising, consumers affirm their autonomy and derive satisfaction from this perceived control over their lives.

-Marketers also have a systematic bias which affects the relationships of their brands with consumers.
+Marketers also have a systematic bias that affects the relationships of their brands with consumers.
 The marketing process views the consumer through the lens of the product.
 This product-centric view is bias in itself, as it constrains the exploration of the deep-seated psychology of motivations and preferences.
-Marketers’ bias can be overcome by viewing and understanding their products through the lens of the consumers’ mind.
+Marketers’ bias can be overcome by viewing and understanding their products through the lens of the consumers’ minds.